Table of Contents

-Nervous system together with endocrine system regulates the body homeostasis.
+The nervous system together with the endocrine system regulates the body’s homeostasis.
 These systems are in charge of control and coordination in animals.
-Endocrine glands coordinate and control the body metabolism by their secretions called hormones.
-Even though hormones secreted in the body are mainly contributed by the endocrine glands, organs such as the brain, heart, lungs, kidneys, liver, placenta, etc. also secretes hormones.
+Endocrine glands coordinate and control the body’s metabolism through their secretions are called hormones.
+Even though hormones secreted in the body are mainly contributed by the endocrine glands, organs such as the brain, heart, lungs, kidneys, liver, placenta, etc. also can secrete hormones.

-Let us have a glance at the hormones of heart, kidney, and gastrointestinal tract in the coming lines.
+Let us have a glance at the hormones of the heart, the kidney, and the gastrointestinal tract in the coming lines.

 Hormones by Non-Endocrine Tissues